-In books they say that the correct straight stitch has threads locked between two layers of fabric.
+In books, they say that the correct straight stitch has threads locked between two layers of fabric.
 Picture A below is the ideal case.
-Picture B the thread tension is too loose (low) and picture C the thread tension is too tight (high).
+In picture B the thread tension is too loose (low) and in picture C the thread tension is too tight (high).

 On medium weight and heavyweight fabrics if the stitch is correctly done you will only see one thread on each side: the needle thread on the upper side and the bobbin thread on the lower side; the loops (where the bobbin thread goes around the needle thread) will be hidden in the bulk of the fabric.
-On thin, sheer fabrics you will however see both threads since the of the fabric is not thick enough to hide the loops.
-This does not necessarily mean the stitch has problems, if the stitch is regular, even, tight, without puckers then all is good.
+On thin, sheer fabrics you will, however, see both threads since the fabric is not thick enough to hide the loops.
+This does not necessarily mean the stitch has problems, if the stitch is regular, even, tight, and without puckers then all is good.

 What is “puckering”?
 Look at the image here; the stitch seems correct, but the material is bunching around the stitches and is no longer flat.
 This is actually a big problem and it may have multiple causes.